Select Department

 Setup Your Microphone and Equipment

-By now, you’ll have got your copy of Audacity installed on your computer.
+By now, you’ll have had your copy of Audacity installed on your computer.
 The next thing you need to do is connect your microphone to your computer, and make sure Audacity is primed for recording.

-You can do this in a few easy steps, which well outline below.
+You can do this in a few easy steps, which we’ll outline below.

-1. The first thing you’re going to need to do is to open up System Preferences, then click on Sound.
+The first thing you’re going to need to do is to open up System Preferences, then click on Sound.
 You should then see a box that looks like this.

 Windows

-If you’re using Windows, the process is quite the same.
-Simply locate your audio settings and ensure your microphones and headphones, or audio interface is recognized and selected!
 If you can’t seem to find what you’re looking for, make sure you’ve downloaded and installed the correct drivers for your equipment.
 This is especially important if you’re using a new audio interface, as many are known to require driver installation before you can use them!

 Recording a podcast